 His success was celebrated throughout the town.
-'He was paraded through the streets, preceded by a band of music; he was decorated with laurel, and accompanied by his wife, followed by many hundred spectators, notwithstanding the weather ... yet he left off as fresh as when he began ...
-'He was visited by several ladies and gentlemen 'all of whom gave him presents, and poor Baker having now become a favourite of the fair sex ... was nearly cropped of all the hair on his head ...
+'He was paraded through the streets, preceded by a band of music; he was decorated with laurel, and accompanied by his wife, followed by many hundred spectators, notwithstanding

 What Baker's winnings were is not clear.
 However, this was just the beginning of John Baker's exploits.
 In December 1815 a friend (unnamed) from Rochester 'being a person of property' proposed that John Baker should compete with the Bristol Pedestrian, Stokes, the following year, for 1,000 guineas.
 And in 1817, John Baker undertook to walk 2,000 miles in 42 days at Wormwood Scrubs, competing against Eaton, a well-known pedestrian.
-Baker beat his opponent by 934 miles and was reported to still be wearing his trusty old boots that served him so well in Rochester.
+Baker beat his opponent by 93⁄4 miles and was reported to still be wearing his trusty old boots that served him so well in Rochester.